PayBy/botim-money-docs/docs/2_Online Payment Integration/Special Payment Scenes/dynrq.md

 ## Merchant-side QR Code

 After a customer places an order, a dynamic QR code is generated on the merchant’s interface—whether it’s a website, mobile app, or even a physical terminal like a vending machine.
-The customer can then scan this code using the Botim Money Business or BOTIM app to complete the payment.
+The customer can then scan this code using the Botim Money or BOTIM app to complete the payment.

 This method is especially effective in environments where entering card details is impractical or insecure, such as vending machines or parking garages.
 By shifting the payment process from the merchant’s interface to the customer’s mobile device, it enhances both convenience and security.